michiya/azure-storage-logging/README.rst

     Returns a new instance of the **TableStorageHandler** class.
-    The instance is initialized with the name and the key of your Windows Azure Storage account and some optional parameters.
+    The instance is initialized with the name and the key of your Azure Storage account and some optional parameters.

     The *table* specifies the name of the table that stores log messages.
     A new table will be created if it doesn't exist.
-The table name must conform to the naming convention for Windows Azure Storage table, see `the naming convention for tables <http://msdn.microsoft.com/en-us/library/windowsazure/dd179338.aspx>`_
+The table name must conform to the naming convention for Azure Storage table, see `the naming convention for tables <http://msdn.microsoft.com/en-us/library/windowsazure/dd179338.aspx>`_
     for more details.

-    The *protocol* specifies the protocol to transfer data between Windows Azure Storage and your application, ``http`` and ``https`` are supported.
+    The *protocol* specifies the protocol to transfer data between Azure Storage and your application, ``http`` and ``https`` are supported.

     You can specify the *batch_size* in an integer if you want to use